JPA Interview Questions and Answers (2022)

 The downside is that the native hibernate/toplink/etc. The API can give functionality that the JPA specification does not support.

 Using Only Hibernate: It uses only Hibernate which does not need any interface, used very less as when you are not going change your JPA Provider at any cost.

-Take a look at our suggested post on Java :
+Take a look at our Suggested Posts :

 Q: What are different ORM frameworks?

 JPQL (Java Persistence Query Language) is an object-oriented query language used to perform database operations on persistent entities.
 JPQL uses the entity object model instead of the database table to execute SQL queries.